North Carolina Highway 143: History

 In 1979, NC 143 was established as a new primary route between Robbinsville and Stecoah, on already existing roads.
 Topography maps of Graham County in the early 1990s show an incomplete Cherohala Skyway already numbered as NC 143; however, this was not official until October 12, 1996, when NC 143 was extended to a completed Cherohala Skyway and its current western terminus at the Tennessee state line.

 The Cherohala Skyway segment dates earlier than NC 143 (1962), but was not completed until 1996 with a total cost of $100 million over the whole 34 years of construction.

 In 2022, a groundbreaking ceremony was held for 'corridor K' improvement project of which NC 143 was a part of.

 Future

-As a part of 'corridor K' improvements the NCDOT plans to construct road alignments, increase the shoulder width, add passing and climbing lanes on NC143. sidewalks are planned to be constructed next to NC 143 from Robbinsville High School to the U.S. 129 intersection.
+As a part of 'corridor K' improvements the NCDOT plans to construct road alignments, increase the shoulder width, and add passing and climbing lanes on NC143.
+Sidewalks are planned to be constructed next to NC 143 from Robbinsville High School to the U.S. 129 intersection.
 The plan also includes the construct a wildlife crossing for safe passage of wildlife at Stecoah Gap to offset any impact associated with the widening of NC 143.